cosmosio/nested-property/README.md

 The example shows that it works through array, but of course, plain objects are fine too.

-If it must be a "own" property (i.e. not in the prototype chain) you can use the own option:
+If it must be an "own" property (i.e. not in the prototype chain) you can use the own option:

 ```js
 function DataStructure() {}